Prosperity Day 2019

-In the last two years Prosperity Day raised in excess of £31,500 for local charities, enabling businesses to have fun on bikes, venting their corporate fury safely & settling scores in public.
-This year, you need to ask… Will it be 3rd time lucky…?
+In the last four years Prosperity Day has raised £71,946.00 for local charities, enabling businesses to have fun on bikes, venting their corporate fury safely & settling scores in public.

-On Friday 16th June 2017 in St. Helier, businesses will once more have the opportunity to compete and have a huge amount of fun whilst venting their corporate fury by settling a score in public, in safety and all for a brilliant cause – Prosperity Day.
-We are inviting up to fifteen corporate rivals to take to the saddle once more and #VentYourFury #HeadToHead.
+On Friday 14th June 2019 in St. Helier, businesses will once more have the opportunity to compete and have a huge amount of fun whilst venting their corporate fury by settling a score in public, in safety and all for a brilliant cause – Prosperity Day.
+We are inviting up to eighteen corporate rivals to take to the saddle once more and #VentYourFury #HeadToHead.
 Your teams will need to be able to ride a bike, shout for (at) each other and have fun – that is about the sum of it!